lionelmace/kasten-on-iks/README.md

     > Note: you can see the version by running the command: `helm repo list --versions`

 1. Create the namespace where Kasten will be installed.
-By default, the installation creates the namespace kasten-io.
+By default, the installation creates the namespace **kasten-io**.

     ```sh
     kubectl create namespace kasten-io
     ```

-2. Install Kasten K10 in IKS using the following Helm command:
+1. Install Kasten K10 in IKS using the following Helm command:

     ```sh
     helm install k10 kasten/k10 --namespace=kasten-io
     ```

-    > Use this command to install on OpenShift
-    > helm install k10 kasten/k10 --namespace=kasten-io --set scc.create=true
+    > Use this command to install on OpenShift `helm install k10 kasten/k10 --namespace=kasten-io --set scc.create=true`

-3. Check that installation is complete and all pods are up and running in the kasten-io namespace:
+1. Check that installation is complete and all pods are up and running in the kasten-io namespace:

     ```sh
     kubectl get pods -n kasten-io